micmejia/bible-dump/AMPC/Mark/Mark 14.md

-But again he denied it falsely _and_ disowned Him.
-And after a short while, again the bystanders said to Peter, Really, you are one of them, for you are a Galilean _and your dialect shows it_.
+But again he denied it falsely and disowned Him.
+And after a short while, again the bystanders said to Peter, Really, you are one of them, for you are a Galilean and your dialect shows it.